(Updated on 1/2/2020)

 An analysis published in the British medical journal in 2017 concluded that naproxen increased heart attack risk, specifically this risk rises in the first week of the treatment.

 Is it safe to take ibuprofen or naproxen?

-Many of you can access these medications without consulting with any physician.
-My suggestion is to talk to your doctor if you’ve to take any of these medications regularly.
+As a rule, I suggest talking to your doctor if you’ve to take any of these medications regularly.

 The following suggestions might help in reducing the side effects and complications related to taking NSAIDs:

-- Make sure to take the NSAIDs with food.
+- Always take the NSAIDs with food.

 What should be the maximum dosage of ibuprofen or naproxen?